Health care workers prepare for arrival of coronavirus in N.C.; group suggests March Madness without fans

 “Every hospital in North Carolina is making preparation for that kind of scenario, to keep staff healthy as they experience an increase in patients.”

-The district stated that it, along with the Forsyth County Department of Public Health and Winston-Salem/Forsyth County Office of Emergency Management is working closely with the N.C.
-Department of Health and Human Services, and other regional and local partners to prepare for possible infections here and elsewhere in the state.
+The district said that it, along with the Forsyth County Department of Public Health and Winston-Salem/Forsyth County Office of Emergency Management is working closely with N.C.
+DHHS, and other regional and local partners to prepare for possible infections here and elsewhere in the state.

-Brent Campbell, WS/FCS spokesman, said that the district’s cleaning crews “are being given instructions to do extra cleaning and disinfecting of hard surfaces.”
+School district spokesman Brent Campbell said the district’s cleaning crews “are being given instructions to do extra cleaning and disinfecting of hard surfaces.”

 This includes desktops, door handles, cafeteria tables, sinks and other restroom surfaces.